tanush0321/tanush/README.md

 for each code like to add a student i used if elif and else commands to operate them so if user chooses 1 option then python will ask the reg number,name,grade and fees of that student to add in server

-and to save files i initialize opps concept of save and read the date in file after every block of code which is there in menu of my CRUD sysytem

 there are total 7 things in menu in my CRUD system which all are followed by conditional statemnts inside while loop and def function for every block of code.

 Overview of the Project